How to Book Delta Flights with Points in 2026 (Without Using SkyMiles)

 Each flight segment costs additional points

-You cannot book Delta SkyMiles flights through Virgin
+You cannot book Delta SkyMiles-priced flights through Virgin

 Option 2: Book Delta Flights With Flying Blue (Air France/KLM)

-Flying Blue also partners with Delta and uses dynamic pricing, but availability is often broader — especially for connections or international routes.
+Flying Blue also partners with Delta and while it uses dynamic pricing, availability is often broader — especially for connecting flights and international routes.

 Create a Flying Blue account at airfrance.com or klm.com